-Because of the numerous risks and uncertainties associated with biopharmaceutical product development and commercialization, we are unable to predict when and if our products and product candidates will achieve various milestones in their clinical development, including marketing approval from the FDA or other regulatory authorities, the timing or amount of increased expenses related to these activities or when we will be able to generate meaningful revenues or achieve or maintain profitability, if ever.
+Because of the numerous risks and uncertainties associated with biopharmaceutical product development and commercialization, we are unable to predict when and if our products and product candidates will achieve various milestones in their clinical development, including marketing approval from the FDA or other regulatory authorities, the timing or amount of increased expenses related to these activities or when we will be able to generate meaningful revenues or maintain profitability, if ever.
 Our expenses could increase beyond expectations if we are required by the FDA or other regulatory authorities to perform studies or clinical trials in addition to those that are currently anticipated or to otherwise provide data beyond that which we currently believe is necessary to support an application for marketing approval or to continue clinical development in the U.S. or another jurisdiction, or if there are any delays in any of our or our future collaborators' clinical trials or the development of our product candidates that we may identify.
 We anticipate incurring significant costs associated with commercializing VTAMA and any future product candidates, if approved, and advancing our ongoing clinical trials and discovery efforts until our revenue from product sales of VTAMA and any other approved products exceeds such expenses, which may never occur.

-We may never achieve or maintain profitability.
+We may never achieve sustained profitability.

 Investment in biopharmaceutical product development is highly speculative because it entails substantial upfront capital expenditures and significant risk that a product candidate will fail to gain regulatory approval or become commercially viable.
 While we have received regulatory approval for one product candidate, VTAMA for the treatment of adults with plaque psoriasis in the U.S., we have yet to receive marketing approval for any of our other product candidates anywhere in the world and we have not generated significant product revenues from the commercial sale of our biopharmaceutical products.
 We cannot estimate with precision the extent of our future losses.
 Since inception, we have incurred significant losses and negative cash flows from operations.
-As of June 30, 2023, we had cash and cash equivalents of approximately \$1.4 billion and an accumulated deficit of approximately \$4.1 billion.
+As of December 31, 2023, we had cash and cash equivalents of approximately \$6.7 billion and retained earnings of \$727.3 million.

-We may never be able to develop new marketable drugs, successfully commercialize a marketable drug or achieve profitability.
-To become profitable, we must succeed in developing and commercializing products that generate significant revenue.
+We may never be able to develop new marketable drugs, successfully commercialize new marketable drugs or achieve sustained profitability, we must succeed in developing and commercializing products that generate significant revenue.
 Revenue from the sale of any products or product candidate for which regulatory approval is obtained will be dependent, in part, upon the size of the markets in the territories for which we have or may gain regulatory approval, the accepted price for the product, the ability to obtain reimbursement at any price, the strength and term of patent exclusivity for the product, the competitive landscape of the product market, and whether we own the commercial rights for that territory.
 For example, even though VTAMA for the treatment of adults with plaque psoriasis has received regulatory approval in the U.S., we can provide no assurances that we will be able to achieve profitability based on sales in that indication alone or that we will be able to receive approval of and commercialize VTAMA for other indications or in other jurisdictions.
-Even if we achieve profitability in the future, we may not be able to sustain profitability in subsequent periods.
+Even if we achieve profitability from product revenues in the future, we may not be able to sustain profitability in subsequent periods.
 Our failure to achieve sustained profitability would depress the value of our company and could impair our ability to raise capital, expand our business, expand our pipeline, market our products and, if approved, product candidates, and continue our operations.
-Our prior losses, combined with expected future losses, have had and will continue to have an adverse effect on our shareholders' equity and working capital.